Joel-wong-al/Delta_Challenge/README.md

 - 4. Avoid false accusations to maintain trust fund.

-- 5. Meet daily performance thresholds to progress.
+- 5. Meet daily performance thresholds to progress to the next day.

 ---

 ## 8. Limitations / Known Bugs

-- SFX does not play in the build version
+- Apprehension SFX does not play in the build version unless speed-up cheat is used
 - Customers may occasionally get stuck despite avoidance logic.
 - UI does not scale properly to certain aspect ratio.